metal3-io/metal3-docs/design/expected-hardware-configuration-validation.md

 https://github.com/metal3-io/baremetal-operator/issues/351

-We compared introspection data of Ironic with metal3 schema and we found that default minimum expected hardware configuration needs to be added in  `metal3.io_baremetalhosts_crd.yaml` by introducing new section called ‘ ExpectedHardwareConfiguration’.
+We compared introspection data of Ironic with metal3 schema and we found that default minimum expected hardware configuration needs to be added by introducing a new CRD `HardwareValidator`.

-“ExpectedHardwareConfiguration” is different than existing HardwareProfile.
-Existing HardwareProfile are hardcoded and can not be customized, so as an operator or infrastructure provider I would like to define desired hardware configuration for specific workloads.
-This functionality will help reduce time to provision a host, because if the host is not found matching to expected hardware configuration it means that given host is not capable to run such workloads.
-If host matches to expected configuration, then host is available for use from node pool which can be flagged through inventory/label.

-For validating the expected hardware configuration, there will be corresponding code in BMO.
-Any provisioning of nodes will be out of scope for this effort.
+We will write a controller that checks provisioned baremetal hosts against expected hardware configurtion and add label as 'Host match found' if match found.

 ### Implementation Details/Notes/Constraints

 Link for Existing Metal3 Specs
 Please refer metal3 spec for bare-metal: https://github.com/metal3-io/baremetal-operator/blob/master/deploy/crds/metal3.io_baremetalhosts_crd.yaml

-1. Add schema for ‘ExpectedHardwareConfiguration’ in  `metal3.io_baremetalhosts_crd.yaml` under ‘Spec’ for BaremetalHost.
+* Write a below schema for new CRD under folder deploy/crds for Kind HardwareValidator.

     ```yaml
     ExpectedHardwareConfiguration: